San’bonani! Howdy folks!

 We’re Dan and Sindiso Mnisi Weeks.
 Welcome to our blog.

 For the handful of you out there who haven’t been (op)pressed into reading this blog because you’re related to us or a friend, here’s a bit of our backstory…

 We come from rural New Hampshire, USA (1% black) and urban South Africa (9% white), respectively.
 We have been fortunate to call both countries – with all their marvellous messiness – home.
 Unlikely as our marriage was, we’d like to pay our respects to our matchmakers: Uncle Cecil and Secretary George, who unwittingly brought us together.
 These two deceased old men (the one a plundering segregationist) who paid our way to Oxford would be baffled by our union.
 It still perplexes many, even us sometimes …

 Hence, this blog.

 Dan: I’m the very white guy with the very big grin – until I’ve spent seven minutes in the South African sun and start to resemble a New England lobster.
 I come from the loveliest little town you never knew called Temple, New Hampshire.
 It was there that I learned the fine arts of milking cows, mucking stalls, and playing ball.
 It was there that I did not encounter the mysterious thing called melanin.
-I like clean energy, democracy, scholarship, politics, and …
+I like clean energy, democracy, scholarship, public service, and …

 Sindiso: The black woman in the picture is obviously me – and I would never pose for a picture like that in my right mind (my husband made me do it! :).
 I hail from, as some of Dan’s countrymen and women know it, “the country of Africa” – the comparatively wealthy city in the southern part of this fine but complicated continent, Johannesburg.
 I care about justice and education and can hold a note ok, I suppose.

 When not taking silly pics, we tend to be serious about faith, reading (some recent recs below), service, and loving on our little girl and boy :).
 Not to mention our own rather peculiar inter-racial marriage and identities, as this blog seeks to unpack…

 Our story in brief: